Carpet Care Guide for Busy Families with Kids & Pets

 Top Pet-Friendly Carpet Features

-- Triexta fiber (SmartStrand) — Stain resistance is built into the fiber, not applied topically
+- Triexta fiber (SmartStrand) has stain resistance built into the fiber, not applied topically—it won't wash off.

-- Solution-dyed — Color goes through the entire fiber, so pet stains can't bleach it
+- Solution-dyed carpet means the color goes through the entire fiber.
+Pet stains can't bleach it.

-- Loop or cut-loop texture — Resists claw pulls better than plush
+- Loop or cut-loop texture resists claw pulls better than plush carpet.

-- Darker or multi-tone colors — Hides pet hair between vacuuming
+- Darker or multi-tone colors hide pet hair between vacuuming sessions.

-- Moisture-barrier padding — Prevents accidents from soaking through to subfloor
+- Moisture-barrier padding prevents accidents from soaking through to the subfloor.

 What to Avoid with Pets

-- Berber loops — Claws can snag and pull loops, creating runs
+- Berber loops snag on claws and create runs in the carpet.

-- Light solid colors — Shows every hair and paw print
+- Light solid colors show every single hair and paw print.

-- Standard padding — Pet accidents soak through and cause odors
+- Standard padding lets pet accidents soak through and cause permanent odors.

 Our Pet Owner Pick